 - All drivers are expected to use wheel and pedal combinations for driving – use of keyboards and other handheld controllers is not allowed.

 - Cockpit view is the only allowed driving view, the server will lock out any other view.

 - Allowed driving aids are autoclutch, ABS and traction control (unless cars or series specifically exclude these aids).

-- Deliberate collisions are not part of being a professional sim-racer and can cause offence so please limit any post race contact to a friendly tap in recognition of a good race.
-No deliberate wrecking.
+- Deliberate collisions are not part of being a professional sim-racer and will be treated as a breach of sporting conduct

 - Race series may have specific rules.
 Those specific rules will be in additional to these rules.
 In some cases, series rules may over-ride these rules.
 In those cases, the series rules apply, and specific mention of such over-rides will be made in the series rules.